-- a.
-As of July 1, 2015, the school district shall ensure that initial evaluations of students and preschool-age children age three through kindergarten-entry age suspected of having a disability are completed within 60 calendar days after the school district's receipt of parent consent for evaluation.
+- c.
+Tests of intellectual functioning are administered and interpreted by a professional person qualified in accordance with Rule 6A-4.0311, F.A.C., or licensed under Chapter 490, F.S. - d.
+Unless statutory restrictions apply, the responsibility for determining who is qualified to administer and interpret a particular assessment instrument lies with the local school district.
+In determining qualified evaluators, districts may consider the following: - State Board of Education rules and the requirements of the Individuals with Disabilities Education Act (IDEA) - Testing standards (e.g., Standards for Educational and Psychological Testing) - User qualifications recommended by the publisher in the test manual - .
+Level of training, supervision, experience, and certification of the individual administering or interpreting the instrument - 2.
+Evaluation timelines - a.
+The school district shall ensure that initial evaluations of students and preschool-age children age three through kindergarten-entry age suspected of having a disability are completed within 60 calendar days after the school district's receipt of parent consent for evaluation.
 Rule 6A-6.0331(3)(g), F.A.C., states that the following calendar days shall not be counted toward the 60 calendar day requirement: - i.
 All school holidays and Thanksgiving, winter and spring breaks as adopted by the district school board as required by Rule 6A-10.019, F.A.C.; - ii.
 The summer vacation period beginning the day after the last day of school for students and ending on the first day of school for students in accordance with the calendar adopted by the district school board as required by Rule 6A-10.019, F.A.C.
 However, the school district is not prohibited from conducting evaluations during the summer vacation period; and - iii.
 In the circumstance when a student is absent for more than eight school days in the 60 calendar day period, the student's absences shall not be counted toward the 60 calendar day requirement. - b.
-For a signed consent for evaluation received by a school district on or before June 30, 2015, the school district shall ensure that initial evaluations of students suspected of having a disability are completed within 60 school days (cumulative) as defined in rule 6A-6.03411(1)(h), F.A.C., of which the student is in attendance, after the school district's receipt of the parental consent for evaluation.
-For prekindergarten children, initial evaluations must be completed within 60 school days after the school district's receipt of evaluation. - The determination of whether a student is "in attendance" must be made consistent with the school board's policies implementing Rule 6A-1.044, F.A.C., which requires the reporting of students' attendance. - c.
-The 60-day timeline for evaluation does not apply if: - The parent repeatedly fails or refuses to produce the student for the evaluation - A student's school district of enrollment changes after the timeline has begun and prior to a determination by the student's previous school district as to whether the student has a disability d.
+The 60-day timeline for evaluation does not apply if: - .
+The parent repeatedly fails or refuses to produce the student for the evaluation - A student's school district of enrollment changes after the timeline has begun and prior to a determination by the student's previous school district as to whether the student has a disability c.
 The school district will ensure that students suspected of being gifted are evaluated within a reasonable time as defined in the district's ESE Policies and Procedures document as required by Rule 6A-6.03411(2), F.A.C., but no more than 90 school days that the student is in attendance after the school district's receipt of parental consent for the evaluation.